fromgate/Multipass/README.md

 # Multipass
 _Permissions plugin approved by Leeloo Dallas_

-Multipass is a permissions plugin for Nukkit that provide a universal permission system for Nukkit.
+Multipass is a permissions plugin that provides a universal permission system for Nukkit.

 ## Features